VerifiedarXiv:2005.1416520 min

 A model trained on much of the web raises an obvious worry: maybe it does well on a benchmark because the benchmark was in the training data.
 The paper takes this seriously and runs a systematic contamination study, building a "clean" version of each benchmark with train-test overlaps removed and re-scoring on it.
 They are candid that a filtering bug let some overlaps through and that retraining the model was too expensive to redo.
 For most benchmarks the clean-subset performance barely moved, so contamination had little effect.
 A few were flagged: results on PIQA and Winograd carry an asterisk in the paper, and several Wikipedia language modeling benchmarks were dropped entirely because they were almost fully contained in the training set.

-The limitations are real and the authors list them plainly.
-Generated text still loses coherence and contradicts itself over long passages.
-Some task types stay near chance even few-shot, in particular "comparison" tasks like deciding whether one sentence entails another (ANLI) or whether a word is used the same way in two sentences (WiC).
+The authors list the limitations plainly.
+Generated text still loses coherence and contradicts itself over long passages, and some task types stay near chance even few-shot, in particular "comparison" tasks like deciding whether one sentence entails another (ANLI) or whether a word is used the same way in two sentences (WiC).
 The authors suspect the autoregressive, one-direction-only objective hurts here, since these tasks reward looking back and forth, and conjecture a bidirectional model at this scale would do better when fine-tuned.
-The model is expensive to run, its sample efficiency during pre-training is poor (it sees far more text than a human ever does), and a fundamental open question remains: whether few-shot prompting teaches a genuinely new task at inference time or just surfaces one already learned during pre-training.
+The model is expensive to run.
+Its sample efficiency during pre-training is poor, it sees far more text than a human ever does.
+And a fundamental open question remains: does few-shot prompting teach a genuinely new task at inference time, or surface one already learned during pre-training?
 The paper does not claim to know.

-Set the caveats aside and the through-line is simple.
-There is no new architecture and no clever training objective.
+After the caveats, the core is small.
+There is no new architecture and no new training objective.
 There is the same next-token prediction, run at a scale nobody had tried, and an ability that small models lack shows up at the top of the curve.
 Adapting the model stopped meaning "collect a dataset and train" and started meaning "write a prompt."
-That shift, more than the parameter count, is what the years since have been built on.
+The years since have been built on that shift more than on the parameter count.

 Provenance Verified against primary literature